vipularya135/AI_HelpDesk-Application/README.md

 ## Usage Flow

-1. **User**: Speaks a troubleshooting question in their language.
+1. **User**: Speaks a troubleshooting question in their language
 2. **System**:
    a.
-Captures and transcribes the speech (ASR + Language ID).
+Captures and transcribes the speech (ASR + Language ID)
    b.
-Searches manuals for relevant troubleshooting steps (RAG).
+Searches manuals for relevant troubleshooting steps (RAG)
    c.
-Generates a concise answer (LLM).
+Generates a concise answer (LLM)
    d.
-Converts the answer to speech (TTS).
+Converts the answer to speech (TTS)